See how your CTR stacks up. Explore industry, regional, and campaign-type benchmarks with Superads.

 Detailed observation of presented data

-Overall, Facebook Ads benchmarks show that CTR performance for the Marketing & Advertising industry across all countries was consistently above the global average, with stronger late-year momentum and larger month-to-month swings.
-Understanding click-through-rate benchmarks for Marketing & Advertising worldwide helps teams evaluate engagement trends and compare industry ad performance to the global pattern.
+Facebook Ads benchmarks show that CTR performance for the Marketing & Advertising industry across all countries was consistently above the global average in 2025, with higher volatility but a stronger seasonal payoff—especially in Q4.
+Understanding click-through-rate benchmarks for Marketing & Advertising across all countries helps teams gauge how industry ad performance compares to global patterns and where seasonal dynamics concentrate engagement.

 Insights & analysis of Facebook advertising costs